Himanshu-Koshti-lab/FrontUI/Readme.md

 to track content properties like padding margin n all

 10/01 Card creation done by using margin auto padding 10px in icon height and width10px line height 25px text transform to capital

+10/01 to horizontal center by margin auto and given width